 Studies have shown that eating yogurt has been linked to having healthy blood pressure and cholesterol levels.
 Full fat yogurt is very heart healthy and contains protein — and probiotics, which aid in digestion.
 Greek yogurt, in particular, is lower in sugar than traditional yogurt, yet possesses all of the same benefits, such as improving bone health, lowering blood pressure and reducing the risk of type 2 diabetes.

 In the past, eggs were dismissed as fatty, unhealthy indulgences.
+In other words, all the marks of typical bad foods.
 However, current research has shown that eggs are, in fact, good for us.
 They can raise HDL cholesterol and are full of healthy nutrients like folate, riboflavin and vitamins D and B12, which actually help to lower the risk of heart disease.

 Let’s clarify.
 The good popcorn is not microwavable and it can’t be found in any movie theater.
 We’re talking no-nonsense air-popped popcorn made from whole grains.
 It’s low calorie and full of fiber which is filling, satisfying and heart healthy.
 If you must eat the microwaveable variety, however, choose those available in single serving bags that contain less than 230 milligrams of sodium and 1 gram of saturated fat per serving.

 The experts have spoken!
 The Mediterranean Diet is the top diet to follow in 2019.
 One thing on the Mediterranean menu?
 Cheese, in moderation.
 A diet containing a mix of low and full-fat dairy from cheese will not only help metabolic health, it can help to steady blood sugar and lower blood pressure, reducing the risk of metabolic disease and type 2 diabetes.